jpritikin/coach/content/docs/contact.md

 [Jump to details about location and fees.]({{< relref "services"  >}})

-## Continuing Clients
+## Client Portal

-The best way to communicate is to use the [SimplePractice](https://joshua-pritikin.clientsecure.me/sign-in) portal.
+For both new and continuing clients, the best way to communicate is to use the [SimplePractice](https://joshua-pritikin.clientsecure.me/sign-in) portal.
 Check your spam folder for `simplepractice.com` if you have trouble logging in.

 For more urgent concerns, you can text my mobile.
 I do not use voicemail on my phone.